 The Tigers’ wrestling program won state 6 years straight in duals and 7 years straight in traditionals before the 2020-21 season saw the Tigers come in 2nd and 3rd, respectively.
 The 6 straight in duals and 7 straight traditionals gives Love 13 State Championships, and dozens of individual state champs.
 This train isn’t stopping anytime soon.
 The program finished 3rd in Duals and 4th in Traditionals in 2021-22.

-Sid Maxwell is a 25-plus year head coach, who has a brilliant football mind and a running total of 162 wins (23rd among active coaches entering 2019).
-His coaching stops include 15 years at Sequoyah (’94-’08), five years at Lambert (’09-’13), and five years at Dawson County (’15-Present).
-He tallied 97 wins at his first stop, 31 at his second, and 34 wins to date for the Tigers.
-He guided Dawson to its first-ever Quarterfinal in ’15 (he also took Sequoyah to one in ’04), and has gone 10-15 in 15 playoff runs overall, and has two region titles (’03 at Sequoyah, ’15 at Dawson).
-Maxwell is fresh off leading Dawson to its first 10-win season in school history in 2018.
+Sid Maxwell is a 28-year head coach, who has a brilliant football mind and a running total of 191 wins (15th among active coaches entering 2023).
+His coaching stops include 15 years at Sequoyah (’94-’08), 5 years at Lambert (’09-’13), and 7 years at Dawson County (’15-Present).
+He tallied 97 wins at his first stop, 31 at his second, and 55 wins to date for the Tigers.
+He guided Dawson to its first-ever Quarterfinal in ’15 (he also took Sequoyah to one in ’04), and has gone 13-19 in 19 playoff runs overall, and has three region titles (’03 at Sequoyah, ’15 and ’22 at Dawson).
+Maxwell led Dawson to its first 10-win season in school history in 2018.

 Tom S. McFerrin was a head football coach for 34 seasons in Georgia and 38 seasons overall.
 In Georgia, he compiled a record of 317-84-4 (78.77%), one of only 13 coaches to win 300 or more games in the state.
 His 317 wins is ranked ninth in the state, tied with Bill Chappell (317), behind Barney Hester (340), Ronnie Jones (329), and Luther Welsh (323), and ahead of Wayman Creel (312), Nick Hyder (302), and Rodney Walker (300).